2024 in Misfits Boxing: Background

 On 3 September 2024, Mams Taylor confirmed on Twitter that Slim Albaher will be facing a "huge name from the mixed martial arts world."
 On 3 September, Misfits Boxing confirmed that Albaher's opponent will be announced during the broadcast of MF & DAZN: X Series 18 on 14 September.
 On the night, it was revealed that Albaher's opponent was not an MMA fighter, but instead Saudi Arabian influencer AnEsonGib after years of constant back and forths.

-On 14 October, the bout was officially announced to take place on 28 November in Doha, Qatar – in association with Visit Qatar – acuminated with a launch press conference in London.
+On 14 October, the bout was officially announced to take place on 28 November in Qatar – in association with Visit Qatar – acuminated with a launch press conference in London.
 The open workout and weigh-ins took place at the Katara Amphitheater on 26 and 27 November.

 On the undercard, the bout between professional boxers Amir Anderson and Neeraj Saini became the first professionally sanctioned bout to take place in Qatar – sanctioned by the UAE Boxing Commission.